-The events in the news this summer have been the very antithesis of the attributes of Summer Fire.
-Violence, unrest, miscommunication, greed, rampant fear and bigotry seem to be present everywhere we turn.
-It often seems too much to take in, too much for our hearts to process.
+The tragic events this summer (and sadly, nearly every day since) represent the very antithesis of the balanced attributes of Summer Fire.
+Violence, unrest, miscommunication, greed, rampant fear, and bigotry seem to be present everywhere we turn.
+These tragedies seem too much to take in, too much for our hearts to process.

-Discouragement, apathy, sadness, bitterness, lack of warmth (both physical and emotional), lack of passion and profound loneliness are natural responses to experiencing or witnessing trauma, cruelty, intolerance, bigotry, loss and indifference.
-Prolonged periods of these feelings with no relief can be a sign of an imbalance in the season of Summer.
+Discouragement, apathy, sadness, bitterness, lack of warmth (both physical and emotional), lack of passion, and profound loneliness are all natural responses to experiencing or witnessing trauma.
+Prolonged exposure to trauma, cruelty, intolerance, bigotry, loss, and indifference can lead to an imbalance in the season of Summer.
 Our fire has run low.

 Our hearts may literally ache with the pain and suffering that surrounds us, permeating us to our very core.
 But, how do we reconnect with our joy in times of great distress?
 We may even wonder…Should we?

+We were created to life a joy-filled life.
 Joy is the emotion essential in keeping the heart healthy and balanced.
-Joy comes in many forms from the subtle to high-intensity.
-Without regular engagement with this emotion that is key to our health and happiness, the heart grows heavy and unable to carry out our Divine Destiny, as it’s called in Traditional Chinese Medicine.
-People of faith may call it God’s purpose for your life.
-We were created to life a joy-filled life.
+Joy comes in many forms from a subtle smile to high-intensity ecstasy.
+But without regular engagement with joy, a key emotion that supports our health and happiness, the heart grows heavy.

 But, what if the burdens of the world seem too much?
 How do we counter the pain and suffering we experience?
-When sadness and loneliness start to feel overwhelming for you consider engaging in some of the following heart-centered activities:
+When sadness and loneliness start to feel overwhelming consider engaging in some of the following heart-centered activities to lift your heart:

 Laughter and Play– Though troubling times may seem like the last place for laughter and play these powerful (and highly underrated) expressions of Joy can literally transform our spirits.
 Laughter and play (unstructured time for fun) are some of the most healing things we can do for our battered hearts.
-If you observe the actions children you will notice that they will often drop their hurt, tears, anger–what have you–in an instant with an offer to play.
-And, while you’re at it don’t forget to laugh.
-Hang around with people who know how to have a good time, watch a funny movie, take notice of the playful antics of your pet.
+If you observe the actions of children you will notice that they can, in an instant, drop their hurt, tears, anger–what have you– with an offer to play.
+While you’re at it don’t forget to laugh.
+Hang around with people who know how to have a good time, watch a funny movie, take note of the playful antics of your pet.
 Remember what makes you smile and go find someone to share it with.

-Honor Your Heartache– Though painful sometimes beyond words, wounds of the heart can both soften and strengthen us.
+Honor Your Heartache– Though sometimes painful beyond words, wounds of the heart can both soften and strengthen us.
 They can teach us to respect and revere the frailty and sanctity of life.
-The can teach us to find the preciousness of the present moment.
-Give your heartache the honor and space it needs to teach you to become vulnerable to love.
-Let it teach you how to gently soothe and tend to your suffering and to the suffering of others.
+The can teach us to find preciousness in the present moment.
+Give your heartache the honor and space it needs.
+Allow it to teach you to become vulnerable to love.
+Gently soothe and tend to your suffering and, to the suffering of others.

-A healthy balanced heart ensures that we have the strength to move through difficult times with grace, courage and clarity.
+Having a healthy balanced heart ensures that we will have the strength to move through difficult times with grace, courage, and clarity.
 A balanced heart doesn’t deny our pain and suffering but finds a place of joy in the midst of it.

 Sending You Much Joy and Laughter,